The Monologue Database

 Got a suggestion?
 Is there a category that you would like us to create?
 Send an e-mail.

-Which monologues are from published plays?
+Which monologues are from "published" plays?

 The first place to start is, if you've been in any plays before, you can start with those scripts.
 Why memorize a new monologue if you already have one prepared from an old role?

 You can also go to your local library, find the theatre/drama section, and just look through scripts.
 They might have monologue anthologies you can check out, or you might just stumble across a great play.
-For some ideas, you can check our Wish List.

-When an actor memorizes a monologue and performs it, they may forget a line, or rearrange some words.
+Revision: When an actor memorizes a monologue and performs it, they may forget a line, or rearrange some words.
 This is understandable and hard to avoid.
 If an actor wants to perform only a portion of a monologue, or wants to combine two monologues into one, this is also acceptable.
 However, substantial re-writing is not permitted.
 If you don't like a monologue enough to perform it as is, you should probably find a different one.

 How do I submit a monologue I wrote to the Database?